johnzhuggcs/Gilded-Jade/GJ_README.txt

 INSTALL GUIDE:
 Unzip and paste to
 C:\Users\[your account]\Documents\Paradox Interactive\Crusader Kings II\mod

+What's new?
+- fixed bug where none of the offmap China's dynasty members return to China after "fixing" the vanilla bug.
+Currently only the unlanded children and sibilings of the Emperor return to China
+- fixed bug for automatic Temple Name assign where people repeatedly get assigned "Taizong" due to a faulty condition check
+- fixed localisation bug, should now display realm size change properly in the Temple Name/Ritual of Tiao event chain.

 Features:
 Bug fix for 2.8.1: As far as I know 2.8.1 introduced a huge bug for the Borjigin family, in an attempt to reduce loitering of Chinese Emperor's relatives in 769 and other starts